 White-breasted Nuthatches forage up, down, and sideways over tree trunks and around large branches.
 They often (though not always) start high in trees and move down them head first, pausing to crane their necks up and back, toward the horizontal, for a look around.
 They probe into bark crevices or chip away at wood to find food.
 When they find large nuts and seeds, they jam them into the bark and hammer them open.
 White-breasted Nuthatches often store seeds and insects one at a time, and somewhat haphazardly, under loose bark on their territory.
 They typically hide the food by covering it with a piece of bark, lichen, moss, or snow.
 White-breasted Nuthatches live in pairs year round and chase other nuthatches from their territory.
 Agitated birds fan their tails, flick their wings, or raise the feathers of the back.
 A bird backing down from a confrontation typically raises its bill and tail, and droops its wings.
 In winter White-breasted Nuthatches join groups of chickadees, titmice, and woodpeckers to forage.

-White-breasted Nuthatches are common and widespread, and their populations have been increasing since 1966, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 9.2 million with 85 percent occurring in the U.S., 5 percent in Canada, and 10 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+White-breasted Nuthatch is common and widespread, and populations increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 9.2 million with 85% occurring in the U.S., 5% in Canada, and 10% in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score, and is not on the 2014 State of the Birds Watch List.
 Like all birds that nest in holes in trees, White-breasted Nuthatches depend on having dead or partially dead trees left standing in their habitat.
 Too much pruning or felling of dead wood can reduce the nesting opportunities for this species.

 - Grubb, Jr., T. C. and V. V. Pravosudov.
 2008.
 White-breasted Nuthatch (Sitta carolinensis).
 In The Birds of North America Online (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.